Oliver Humperdink

-John Jay Sutton (January 16, 1949 – March 20, 2011), better known by his ring name Oliver Humperdink, was an American professional wrestling manager and occasional professional wrestler who worked for Jim Crockett Promotions, Championship Wrestling from Florida, World Wrestling Federation and World Championship Wrestling.
+John Jay Sutton (January 16, 1949 – March 20, 2011), better known by his ring name Oliver Humperdink, was an American professional wrestling manager and occasional wrestler who worked for Jim Crockett Promotions, Championship Wrestling from Florida, World Wrestling Federation and World Championship Wrestling.

+Early life

+Sutton was born in Minneapolis, Minnesota in 1949.
+In the early and mid-1960s, John Sutton began to get to know several wrestlers while working as an usher at the Metropolitan Stadium.
+He eventually landed a job as a security guard for the American Wrestling Association (AWA).

 Career

-In the early and mid-1960s, John Sutton began to get to know several wrestlers while working as an usher in Minneapolis, Minnesota.
-He eventually landed a job as a security guard for the American Wrestling Association (AWA).
-In 1973, he met Paul Vachon when he went to work at Grand Prix Wrestling (GPW) in Montreal.
+In 1973, Sutton met Paul Vachon when he went to work at Grand Prix Wrestling (GPW) in Montreal.
 At GPW, Sutton worked as a manager and an occasional wrestler.
 He also refereed for a time.
 Sutton began managing the Hollywood Blonds after they split with their manager, Johnny Rougeau.
 Both Don Jardine and Dale Hey are credited with coming up with the name "Sir Oliver Humperdink".
 Jardine claims to have come up with the name, believing it would draw heat from francophone fans in Quebec who hated anything English.

 In 1974, Humperdink went to Championship Wrestling from Florida and was put into an angle with Mike Graham and Kevin Sullivan.
 Two years later, he began working with the Hollywood Blondes once again.
 In 1980 Humperdink became Dusty Rhodes' servant for thirty days after his protege Ivan Koloff lost a match to Rhodes with that stipulation.
 During the thirty days, Lord Alfred Hayes began managing Humperdink's proteges such as Bobby Jaggers and Nikolai Volkoff.
 When "Rooster" Humperdink (as Rhodes had nicknamed him), who had become a figure of sympathy during his thirty days' servitude, returned to management and attempted to claim back Jaggers, Hayes and Volkoff brutally beat on him, thus starting a feud with Hayes.